Storyville Slayer: Russell Ellwood

 After his release, Ellwood returned to Canton to live with his brother, who offered him a high-paying job.
 Based on Hill's testimony, the task force tracked him down and re-interviewed in the presence of Ron Camden, a 27-year veteran of the Cincinnati Police Department's Homicide Unit.
-During interrogation, Ellwood initially denied making any such statements to the inmates, but after an audio tape of Hill's testimony was played, he admitted that he had indeed boasted to Hill.
+During interrogation, Ellwood initially denied making any such statements to the inmates, but after an audio tape of Hill's testimony was played, he admitted that he had boasted to Hill.

 Camden later testified that Ellwood also confessed to him that he had killed a black girl, whose corpse he had dumped in the canal.
 No recording of this confession was taken, and Ellwood later denied ever confessing to such a murder to Camden.
 Ellwood later claimed that a mental illness had caused him to boast, demanding that the interrogations cease and he be allowed to return to New Orleans to see his attorney and be provided with treatment.
 This request was denied, whereupon Ellwood confessed to killing Lewis and Mack, but refused to be audiotaped and soon after began denying that he had confessed.

-Eventually, Ellwood was released again, and in January 1998, he returned to New Orleans.
-On January 16, he was stopped by traffic cops for speeding and was scheduled to appear in court, but failed to appear on time and was subsequently arrested for contempt of court.
+Eventually, Ellwood was released again.
+In January 1998, he returned to New Orleans.
+On January 16, he was stopped by traffic cops for speeding and was scheduled to appear in court, but failed to appear on time and was arrested for contempt of court.
 Ellwood was eventually convicted and ordered to spend 120 days behind bars.
 While incarcerated, authorities charged him with the murders of Lewis and Mack on March 4, 1998.